 (5) The number of bookmakers allowed to conduct “favout” wagering on a race may be determined by the stewards.

-62. Wagering on sporting event, or contingency, approved under Betting Control Act 1954 s.
-4B
+62. Wagering on approved events

-(1) Wagers are to be determined on the official results as declared by the controlling authority responsible for conducting the sporting event to which the wagers relate.
+(1) Wagers are to be determined on the official results of the approved event to which the wagers relate.

 (2) Any outcome in relation to a wager not covered by these rules is to be determined by the steward supervising the conduct of wagering at the racecourse where the wager was laid.